jina-ai/jina/docs/fundamentals/executor/executor-api.md

 ```
 ````

-Let's understand how `Executor` processes `DocumentArray` inside a Flow, and how the changes are chained and applied affecting downstream `Executors` in the Flow.
+Let's understand how `Executor`s processes `DocumentArray`s inside a Flow, and how the changes are chained and applied, affecting downstream `Executors` in the Flow.

 ```python
 from docarray import DocumentArray, Document